JohnVonNeumann/aws_dev_cert_prep/README.md

 > Setting up the apache server was actually ridiculously easy.
 Wow.
 Superb.
 Will get my website hosted by the end of the night most likely.

+### Exam Tips

+* Termination Protection is turned off by default, you must turn it on.

+* On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated.

+* Default AMI root volumes cannot be encrypted, you must create an image of a built VM, then encrypt that.
+Or you can use bitlocker.

+## Security Groups

+* A security group is just a virtual firewall.

+* 1 instance can have multiple security groups.